walter-juan/compose-icon-collections/README.md

 ### Gradle tasks

 - The folder [.run](.run) contains all the necessary tasks to download the icons and run the sample apps (Android/iOS/Desktop/Web)
-- Download icon ones:
+- Download icon ones, update docs and version:
   - `./gradlew <module>:download-icons`
+  - `./gradlew download-icons` to download all the icons, just in case **do not use with the `-Pgitcommit` flag**
+- Use the `-Pgitcommit` flag to commit the changes
-  - `./gradlew download-icons`
+  - `./gradlew <module>:download-icons -Pgitcommit`

 ## Useful links